This cheesy Crab Dip is so easy to make; it makes the perfect quick and elegant party appetizer.

 MAYONNAISE - You'll find plenty of recipes that add mayonnaise to their version of hot crab dip.
 I've made this crab dip recipe for about 15 years and never added it.
 But if you like an even creamier dip, you can always reduce the sour cream by half and add mayonnaise.

 MOZZARELLA - If you don't like Cheddar cheese, whole Mozzarella cheese is a delicious substitution.
 It also makes for a deliciously cheesy dip.

 OLD BAY SEASONING - This spice mix adds sweet paprika, spicy cayenne pepper, and warm cinnamon flavors.

-SPICES THAT WORK - I've opted to choose a minimum of spices because my goal was to create a hot and cheesy dip that tastes amazing and doesn't require a ton of ingredients.
+SPICES THAT WORK - I've chosen a minimum of spices because my goal was to create a hot and cheesy dip that tastes amazing and doesn't require many ingredients.
 But it's also a dip that you can easily customize to your own liking.

-A couple of cloves of fresh garlic or a teaspoon of garlic powder can be a nice addition.
+A few fresh garlic cloves or a teaspoon of garlic powder can be a nice addition.
 Onion powder can also be a nice addition.
-Personally, I don't feel the need to add any of these spices because I feel that between the Worchestershire sauce and the green onion, there is plenty of flavor.
-But if you like a particular flavor, know that it is an option.
+I don't need to add any of these spices because I feel that there is plenty of flavor between the Worcestershire sauce and the green onion.
+But if you like a particular flavor, know it is an option.

 How To Make An Easy Crab Dip

 For detailed, printable instructions, please check the recipe card below the post.